pioneers/PieCentral/README.md

 - Git.
 (Brunch and Bower depend on Git to work.)
 Windows users: try [this](http://git-scm.com/), there is a good usable CLI included which should work with the workflow out-of-the-box.
 The primitive CMD.exe is currently NOT supported.
 - [Brunch](http://brunch.io/) via a global npm installation: `npm install -g brunch`.
 - [Bower](http://bower.io/) via a global npm installation: `npm install -g bower`.
+- `npm install` in your directory to install dependencies

 ## Tools